Princely state: Princely status and titles

+The Sikh princes concentrated at Punjab usually adopted titles when attaining princely rank.
+A title at a level of Maharaja was used.

 There were also compound titles, such as (Maha)rajadhiraj, Raj-i-rajgan, often relics from an elaborate system of hierarchical titles under the Mughal emperors.
-For example, the addition of the adjective Bahadur raised the status of the titleholder one level.
+For example, the addition of the adjective Bahadur (from Persian, literally meaning "brave") raised the status of the titleholder one level.

 Furthermore, most dynasties used a variety of additional titles such as Varma in South India.
 This should not be confused with various titles and suffixes not specific to princes but used by entire (sub)castes.
 This is almost analogous to Singh title in North India.

-The Sikh princes concentrated at Punjab usually adopted Hindu type titles when attaining princely rank; at a lower level Sardar was used.